blbadger/blbadger.github.io/vision-transformers.md

 Short consideration of the above formula should be enough to convince one that layer normalization is in general non-invertible such that many different possible inputs $x$ may yield one identical output $y$ for any $\gamma, \beta$ values.
 For example, observe that $x = [0, 2, 4]^T, t = [-1, 0, 1]^T, u = [2.1, 2.2, 2.3]^T$ are all mapped to the same $y$ despite having very different $\mathrm{Var}(x)$ and $\mathrm{E}(x)$ and elementwise values in $x$.

-Thus it should come as no surprise that the vision transformer's representations of the input often form patchwork-like images when layer normalization is applied (to each patch separately).
+Thus it should come as no surprise that the vision transformer's representations of the input often form noticeably patchwork-like images when layer normalization is applied (to each patch separately).
+The values $\gamma, \beta$ are all initialized to $1$ and $0$, respectively, but the values $x$ per input patch may be widely different such that some patches may have only one feasible $x$ per given $y$, whereas other may have many $x_1,x_2,...,x_n$ that equivalently give some $y$.
+The latter would be expected to have worse input representation due to non-uniqueness.

-### Attention layers contain little input information
+### Attention layers transmit very little input information

 It may be wondered how larger models represent their inputs.
 For this we use a different image of a Tesla coil, and apply this input to a ViT Large 16 model.
 This model accepts inputs of size 512x512 rather than the 224x224 used above and makes patches of that input of size 16x16 such that there are $32^2 + 1 = 1024 + 1$ features per input, and the model stipulates an embedding dimension of 1024.
 All together, this means that all layers from the input procesing convolution on contain $1025* 1024=1049600$ elements, which is larger than the $512x512x3 = 786432$ elements in the input such that this model would does not experience actual non-invertibility.